Welcome to the HydroEcology Lab at Auburn University!

 I am an Associate Professor in Biosystems Engineering at Auburn University.

-I am an assistant professor in Agricultural and Biological Engineering at Mississippi State University as of January 2013.
-My research interests include hydrology, ecology, modeling, watershed management, and climate change.
+My research interests include hydrology, hydrodynamics, ecology, modeling, and watershed management.
 My work crosses disciplinary boundaries through collaboration with a variety of departments including Law, Anthropology, Wildlife, and Forestry.
-I work both locally and internationally with projects and collaborators throughout the southeast and in southern Africa.

 Our lab is dedicated to understanding and modeling the complex issues between hydrology and ecology with a committed interest in management issues.
 We work toward responsible and sustainable solutions for today’s wicked ecologic and hydrologic problems.

 Below are a few examples of past and present research projects that we are working on.

 - Hydrodynamic and water quality modeling in the Western Mississippi Sound – Mississippi State Department of Environmental Quality and National Fish and Wildlife Federation

 - The Efficacy of Marsh Terraces in Enhancing and Restoring Gulf Coastal Wetlands – National Academies of Sciences, Engineering and Medicine

 - Gulf of Mexico strategic conservation assessment – National Fish and Wildlife Federation

 - AOML-NGI South Florida Water Quality Data Analyses – National Oceanographic and Atmospheric Administration